chris-bc/site/_posts/2016-07-17-some-love-for-the-munter-hitch.md

 ---
 layout: post
-title: "Some Love for the Munter Hitch"
+title: "For the Love of the Munter Hitch"
 modified:
 categories: posts
 excerpt: A reminder and guide for anyone who plays or works on rope about the fabulous Münter Hitch